good-loop/doc/pages/internal/data-briefing-notes.md

 We'll provide easy ways for the general public to manage their data.
 This user data then provides high quality fuel for the custom AI we're developing.

+## Why might the public care?

+ - Data can be abused -- e.g. Cambridge Analytica.
+ - Data is valuable, and the public aren't getting a fair share of that value.
+ - The current system is creepy.
+ - Curiosity: What data is out there about me?

 ## Our Ethos: Treat the public as partners, not targets

 We aim to empower people.
 That means our tech must be easy-to-use, and not take much a time